cambiotraining/sars-cov-2-genomics/08-case_study_switzerland.md

 Note that we first download the latest version of the _Nextclade_ background data using `nextclade dataset` and then use `nextclade run` using the up-to-date dataset.

-With `pangolin` we needed to ensure that we use the latest version, which we installed using the _Conda_ package manager.
+Similarly, With `pangolin` we first ran `pangolin --update-data`, to ensure we were using the latest lineages available.
 We can check the version of the data used with `pangolin --all-versions` (at the time we ran this we had `pangolin-data: 1.15.1`).

 Both of these tools output CSV files, which can be open in _Excel_ for further examination.